uthbees/simulation/README.md

 - Simple map rendering with a low-level graphics API provided by wgpu
 - Available on both desktop and WASM (mostly thanks to winit and wgpu doing all the platform interfacing stuff for me)

-This project began as my final project for CSE 210 Programming With Classes.
-The assignment was to make something interesting, so I did, but I took it a little further than was required and continued to work on it after finishing the class.
-This included porting it from C# to Rust so that I could compile it to WASM (and because I wanted to learn Rust).
+This project was inspired by the final project assignment for CSE 210 Programming With Classes, which was to make a program that could "perform an interesting task or function."
+The idea I came up with was so interesting to me that I took the project way beyond the expected scope and continued working on it after the class was over.
+This included rewriting it in Rust (the original language was C#) so that I could compile it to WASM (and because I wanted to learn Rust).